Learn about business insurance requirements and the most common policies for photographers and videographers in California.

 While property insurance covers equipment that stays at your primary business location, inland marine insurance can cover items you use in the field, such as cameras and lighting equipment you take to photograph a wedding.
 These items move from location to location, which exposes them to more opportunities for loss, damage, and theft.
 That’s why they require special coverage.

-A BOP will likely cost $550 per year, a little higher than the national annual median cost, and errors and omissions (professional liability) policies will likely cost California photo and video professionals $270 each year – about $70 less than the national average.
-Workers’ comp is the most expensive form of insurance purchased by photographers in California, at $1,232 per year, about $200 more than the national median.
+A BOP for California photographers and videographers costs an average of $550 per year, a little higher than the national rate, and errors and omissions (professional liability) policies will likely cost California photo and video professionals $270 each year – about $70 less than the national average.

 Insureon’s industry-leading technology helps photo and video professionals in California save time and money shopping for insurance by comparing policies from top U.S. carriers.
 Start a free online application to review quotes for the policies that best fit your business.
 Our insurance agents are licensed in California and can answer your questions as you consider coverage.